-How to End a Cover Letter (Good and Bad Closing Paragraph Examples)
+How to End a Cover Letter (Good and Bad Closing Paragraphs)

-A cover letter closing or closing statement is the final paragraph a hiring manager (or recruiter) is going to see when reading a cover letter.
-This closing paragraph should assist in keeping the reader engaged, making them want to read the resume that was attached in the job application.
+Wondering how to end a cover letter?
+A cover letter closing or closing statement is the final paragraph a hiring manager (or recruiter) will see when reading a cover letter.
+This closing paragraph should assist in keeping the reader engaged, making them want to read the resume that gets attached to the job application.

 A common cover letter ending for a prospective employer may look like the following:

 Or another poor example of a cover letter closing paragraph:

 That cover letter closing paragraph lacks personality and customization.
 A great cover letter closing should align with either the job description, the company’s goals, or use relevant skills to entice the reader.
 And entice the reader to complete the cover letter.

 Cover Letter Tip: Performing an informational interview before writing a cover letter can be very helpful.
 This is where a job seeker interviews an employed professional to learn more about the company's company values.
 This exchange of career advice can be very beneficial in writing a good cover letter and closing a job search.